-Covington 2025: Food as Medicine
+Annual George C. Covington Education Event: Food as Medicine

 The Ruth, 2122 Thrift Rd C, Charlotte, NC 28208 | October 16, 2025

-Come together with several leading experts in nutrition and mental health, as they discuss how food nourishes not just our bodies, but our minds and mental health.
+Come together with several leading experts in nutrition and mental health as they discuss how food nourishes not just our bodies, but our minds and mental health.
 Discover the fascinating links between what we eat and how we feel - through the gut-brain connection, the role of food in emotional well-being, and the science behind mood-supportive nutrition.

 MEET THE PANEL

-Alyson R. Kuroski-Mazzei, DO, DFAPA, FASAM, CEO & Chief Medical Officer
+MODERATOR: Alyson R. Kuroski-Mazzei, DO, DFAPA, FASAM, CEO & Chief Medical Officer

 Chef Sam Diminich, Executive Chef/Owner of Your Farms Your Table Group, James Beard Award Nominee

 Cooking is in Chef Sam Diminich’s lineage.
 Originally from Myrtle Beach, South Carolina, Diminich grew up in the restaurants of both his father and grandfather.
-After working his way up the ranks in his family restaurants and training with other local chefs, Diminich enrolled at the Culinary Institute of America where he graduated with a degree in Culinary Arts.
+After working his way up the ranks in his family restaurants and training with other local chefs, Diminich enrolled at the Culinary Institute of America, where he graduated with a degree in Culinary Arts.

 Sam has also been very transparent about his sobriety and has found a purpose in sharing his journey publicly in hopes of helping others with similar journeys.
-He is Co-Leader of the Charlotte, NC chapter of Ben’s Friends, a food and beverage support group offering hope, fellowship and path forward to those food and beverage professionals who struggle with addiction and alcoholism.
+He is Co-Leader of the Charlotte, NC chapter of Ben’s Friends, a food and beverage support group offering hope, fellowship, and a path forward to those food and beverage professionals who struggle with addiction and alcoholism.

 Chef Diminich is passionate about working with local ingredients.
-His approach to cooking is to honor the ingredients using sound techniques with a balance of flavors and textures blending traditional flavors with contemporary ones.
+His approach to cooking is to honor the ingredients using sound techniques with a balance of flavors and textures, blending traditional flavors with contemporary ones.
 His goal is to have a celebratory impact on the guest dining experience.
 When he is not in the kitchen, Sam enjoys spending time with his two children, Constance and Allan Grey, enjoying the beauty of the Carolinas.

-Ellen Jones, RD
+Ellen Jones, MS, RD

 Ellen Jones is a registered dietitian with a master’s degree in Human Nutrition from Winthrop University.
 After completing a 1,200-hour supervised dietetic internship and passing the national board exam, she has maintained her credentials through ongoing continuing education, staying current with the latest research and evidence-based recommendations.